openlandmap/GEDTM30/README.md

 [GEDTM30](https://doi.org/10.7717/peerj.19673) is also used to generate 15 land surface parameters at six scales (30, 60, 120, 240, 480 and 960m), covering aspects of topographic position, light and shadow, landform characteristics, and hydrology.
 A publication describing methods used has been submitted to PeerJ and is in review.
 The repository demonstrates the modeling and parametrization.

+***Importatn Note (Update 13-08-2025)**: currently the dataset was produced by resampling to 0.00025 degree, which is closer to 0.9 arc sec.
+We are curretly working on produce a 0.000277778 degree GEDTM30 to resolve the confusion.
+See the issue detail [here](https://github.com/openlandmap/GEDTM30/issues/8).*

 ## Data Components

 1. **GEDTM30: Terrain Height Prediction**